thang41/OpenSourceSecurityCheck/README.md

 Python 3.7.1 and greater

 # Disclaimer
-I am not a developer, there will be useless code, errors, you may even question your sanity as to why I did something the way I did it.
-The code might be unreadable and hard to follow.
+I am not a developer, there will be useless code and errors.
+You may even question your sanity as to why I did something the way I did it.
+The code might be unreadable and hard to follow at times.
 It might not work perfectly or for all scenarios.